Hyperbolic VAE via Latent Gaussian Distributions: Preliminaries

-The statistical distance is the distance, but may not be a metric, between two statistical objects such as random variables and probability density function.
-The statistical distance can provide similarities between two probability density functions.

-On a statistical manifold equipped with FIM, a statistical distance called the Fisher-Rao distance can be well-derived.
-The Fisher-Rao distance of the statistical manifold is the Riemannian distance induced from the Fisher information metric using \autoref{eq:riemannian_distance}.
-For example, the Fisher-Rao distance in the statistical manifold with the univariate Gaussian distribution can be easily induced using the Riemannian distance of the Poincar\'e half-plane model, where the Riemannian metric is similar~\citep{gmhyperbolic}.
+\paragraph{Distance in the statistical manifold.} In the statistical manifold, distance functions measure the difference between two distributions on the statistical manifold.
+One example is the geodesic distance derived from the FIM, which is called the Fisher-Rao distance.
+The Fisher-Rao distance of the statistical manifold of univariate Gaussian distributions is the same as the geodesic distance of the Poincar\'e half-plane model with constant negative curvature $-0.5$.